teamstarter/graphql-sequelize-generator/README.md

 Graphql-Sequelize-Generator (GSG) is a set of tools that will allow you to easily generate a GraphQL API from your sequelize models.

-It is a very good fit for POC and fast MVP creation, while also scaling pretty well thanks to (dataloader-sequelize)[https://github.com/mickhansen/dataloader-sequelize].
+It's a very good fit for POCs and MVPs, while also scaling pretty well thanks to [dataloader-sequelize](https://github.com/mickhansen/dataloader-sequelize).

 ## What can I do with GSG?